What are Offshore Vessels?

 Offshore Support Vessels

-Certain offshore vessels provide the manpower and technical reinforcement required so that the operational processes on the high seas continue smoothly and without any undesired interruptions.
+Certain offshore vessels provide manpower and technical reinforcement so operational processes on the high seas continue smoothly without interruptions.
 Such vessels are called as ‘offshore support vessels.’

-Offshore supply vessels transport the required structural components to the designated high seas sector and assist in supplying freight as well.
-The constructional aspect of these vessels can be purpose-built to suit the operational demands.
+Offshore supply vessels transport the required structural components and supply freight too.
+They are purpose-built to suit the operational demands.

-Some of the main types of offshore support vessels are:
+Some of the main offshore support vessels are:

 - Anchor Handling Tug Vessel (AHTV)